pkirkham/pkirkham.github.io/pyrus.md

 Over the years the various parts that I started off using, including the Java language, the NetBeans platform framework and various libraries providing useful support and functionality, have not only stood the test of time but have flourished.
 Other languages and frameworks have come in and out of fashion -- today Python seems to be popular, particularly with machine learning tasks.
 With such an established base of code, there is no compelling reason to switch.

 ## Documentation

-There is a fledgling framework for a user guide built into the Pyrus Suite which can be accessed through the <kbd>F1</kbd> key.
-However, this is still being written.
-For the moment, users will just need to experiment and discover how the editor and equation of state tool work.

 Articles related to the development of the software are collected here.